ansible-collections/ansible-consul/examples/README_VAGRANT.md

  * 10.1.42.230 consul3.local consul3
 3. cd `$PATH_TO_ROLES/brianshumate.conusul/examples`
 4. `vagrant up`
-5. TODO: Access the cluster web UI at http://consul1.local:8555
+5. Access the cluster web UI at http://consul1.local:8500/ui/

 By default, this project will install Debian based cluster nodes.
 If you prefer, it can also install CentOS 7 based nodes by changing the command